 Cassa Depositi e Prestiti S.p.A.
-(CDP) is a majority-government-owned group of Italian financial institutions and, among others, Italy's public development bank.
-We assessed CDP's international energy investments regarding their alignment with the Paris Agreement across five dimensions using and updating the Paris alignment methodology developed by Perspectives Climate Research (Shishlov et al., 2021).
+(CDP)1 is a majority-government-owned group of Italian financial institutions and, among others, Italy's public development bank.2 We assessed CDP's international energy investments regarding their alignment with the Paris Agreement across five dimensions using and updating the Paris alignment methodology developed by Perspectives Climate Research (Shishlov, Censkowsky and Darouich, 2021).
 Overall, CDP's international energy portfolio and policies were rated 'Unaligned' with the Paris Agreement (assessment score 0.22/3.00).
-The main reason for the score received by CDP is the chasm between its domestic sustainability ambitions and fossil-dominated international investments.
-In the absence of granular data made publicly available by CDP, this report analysed data on CDP from the internationally recognised Public Finance for Energy Database: Overall, the international energy investment portfolio of the group's companies shows a significant exposure to the oil and gas (O&G) sectors.
+The main reason for the score received by CDP is the chasm between its domestic sustainability ambitions and fossil-dominated international investments, excluding the development assistance provided by CDP (as the manager of such public funds but without decision-making power itself).3 In the absence of granular data made publicly available by CDP, this report analysed data on CDP from the internationally recognised Public Finance for Energy Database: Overall, the international energy investment portfolio of the group's companies shows a significant exposure to the oil and gas (O&G) sectors.
 Of the EUR 2 billion of CDP's international energy portfolio in 2016-2022, 77.9% went to fossil fuels (clean energy: 414.8%, 'Other': 8.3%), but since 2020 clean energy investments grew more than six-fold, starting from a small total amount (EUR 25 million to EUR 155 million) (OCI, 2024).
-In contrast, of the EUR 957 million for domestic energy investments in the same period, 72.9% supported clean energy, 16.4% 'Other' and only 10.7% fossil fuels (including in 2022 the first investments since 2017; ibid.).
-Adding up to EUR 3 billion in investments since 2016, the energy sector represents roughly 2.5% of CDP's total loan portfolio as of 2022 (CDP, 2023).
+In contrast, of the EUR 957 million for domestic energy investments in the same period, 72.9% supported clean energy, 16.4% 'Other' and only 10.7% fossil fuels (including in 2022 the first investments since 2017; ibid.).5 Adding up to EUR 3 billion in investments since 2016, the energy sector represents roughly 2.5% of CDP's total loan portfolio as of 2022 (CDP, 2024a).